DanielPa/DanielPa.EplAddIn.CodeEditor/Readme.md

 ...
 CompilerResults compilerResults = codeProvider.CompileAssemblyFromSource(parameters, source);
 ```
-The `CompilerResults` object carries all the further needed stuff like the assebly or if the compiling went wrong it contains a list of errors.
+The `CompilerResults` object carries all the further needed stuff like the assembly or if the compiling went wrong it contains a list of errors.

 ## Executing the code
 In this example there has to be a class named `Bar` from the namespace `Foo` and a method called `Execute`.
 The method will be invoked via reflection